-The kidneys, ureters, and bladder are part of your urinary tract system.
-The urinary tract system makes, transports, and stores urine in the body.
-The kidneys make urine which then travels down the ureters into the bladder where it is stored.
-Urine leaves your body through the urethra.
+The kidneys, ureters, and bladder are part of your urinary tract system which makes, transports, and stores urine in the body.
+The kidneys make urine which then travels down the ureters into the bladder where it is stored before leaving your body through the urethra.

-The kidneys main function is to regulate the body’s fluid and chemical levels.
 Most people have two kidneys.
+Their main function is to regulate the body’s fluid and chemical levels.
 Healthy kidneys remove waste from the blood through the urine.
-They control the levels of sodium, potassium, and calcium in the blood.
+They control sodium, potassium, and calcium levels in the blood.

 Urine contains many dissolved minerals and salts.
 When your urine has high levels of minerals and salts, kidney stones may form.
 Kidney stones can start small but can grow larger in size.

 Some stones stay in the kidney and do not cause any problems.
 Other stones will travel down the ureter, known as a ureteral stone.
 Stones smaller than 6mm may reach the bladder and can typically be passed out of the body in urine.
 However, if the stone becomes lodged in the ureter, urine flow from the kidney will be blocked and cause pain.
-If the stone is not able to be passed on its own, surgery may be necessary to remove it.
+If the stone is not passed on its own, surgery may be needed to remove it.

 What are kidney stones made of?

 DISCLAIMER: Stones come in many different types and colors.
-How you treat them and stop new stones from forming depends on the type of stone you have.
+How you treat them and prevent new stone formation depends on the type of stone.

 Calcium stones are the most common type of kidney stones, making up 80% of stones.
 Too much calcium in your urine can increase your risk of calcium stones.
 However, even with normal amounts of calcium in the urine, calcium stones can form for other reasons.